Chipotle Chicken Recipe (Copycat)

-- 2 tsp. cumin
+- 2 teaspoons cumin

-- 2 tsp. dried oregano
+- 2 teaspoons dried oregano (see notes)

 - Salt and freshly ground black pepper

-- 5 lbs. boneless, skinless chicken thighs, trimmed
+- 5 pounds boneless, skinless chicken

 Remove to a cutting board and chop into small pieces.
 Season to taste with salt.
 Serve on tortillas or in bowls with additional toppings as desired.